rosedu/robocheck/README.md

 =========

 1 Install Robocheck

  1.1 Linux instalation

-   First of all run git clone git@github.com:rosedu/robocheck.git
+  First of all run:

+    git clone git@github.com:rosedu/robocheck.git

   1.1.1 Using the instaltion script

-    After you've donwloaded Robocheck's files just run the install-robocheck-linux.sh directly from the folder.
+  After you've donwloaded Robocheck's files just run:

+    install-robocheck-linux.sh

+  directly from the folder.
 From now on you can run Robocheck just by using the command robocheck.

    1.1.2 Step by step installation:

-    * After you've downloaded the files check to see if Python is installed in order to do that run: python --version
+    * After you've downloaded the files check to see if Python is installed.
+    In order to do that run:
+        python --version

         if the command is not found run: